 Normally, Medicaid would require you to spend all of your money except for a small amount ($2,000) before you can apply for Medicaid.
 Alabama Family Trust can hold the assets over $2,000 so you can qualify for Medicaid.
 The assets in trust can be used to provide for needs that Medicaid doesn’t cover.

 Would you like to find out more about a Special Needs Trust through Alabama Family Trust?
-AFT will be glad to work with your estate lawyer to meet your needs.
+Our staff will be glad to work with your estate lawyer to meet your needs.
 Contact us today!